Le lien vers cette page a été envoyé avec succès aux destinataires.

 Please note

-if you lived separately at the time of death, you are entitled to the transfer of the lease to your name.
-However, other persons requesting the transfer of the lease (for example, a parent who has lived with the deceased for more than 1 year).
+if you were living apart at the time of death, you benefit from the transfer of the lease to your name.
+To do this, you have to ask the owner.
+However, others may request the transfer of the lease in their name (for example, a parent who has lived with the deceased for more than 1 year).
 In case of conflict, it is the protection litigation judge who will decide on the allocation.

 You were owners